solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 PostgreSQL databases.
 Reference the latest [PostgreSQL Feature Matrix] for a more in-depth review of PostgreSQL's features.

+You can also watch the [Introduction to Azure Database for PostgreSQL Flexible Server][16] online video.

 ## Comparison with other RDBMS offerings

 Though PostgreSQL has a distinct set of advantages, it does compete with